From living it up in a country estate to trawling for books and antiques and sipping great coffee.

 At the end of the 19th century, Bowral became a fashionable summer retreat for Sydney’s gentry and many great country estates were constructed as a result.

-Fast-forward over a century and many of these old manor houses now provide unique accommodation to visitors seeking a quintessential Southern Highlands experience.
+Fast-forward over a century and many of these old manor houses now provide unique accommodation in the Southern Highlands.

 Properties like Peppers Craigieburn Bowral or Manor House, Berida Hotel and The Coach House at The Rift Estate combine heritage charm with modern luxuries, elegant grounds to wander, atmospheric common spaces with roaring open fires, and more often than not a croquet lawn, tennis court and billiards room.